-The diagnosis of this rash is typically made by a health-care professional after obtaining a thorough history and performing a detailed exam of your skin.
+The diagnosis of this rash is typically made by a health-care professional after obtaining a thorough history and performing a detailed exam of the skin.
 While some individuals will know and report exposure to poison ivy, oak, or sumac, others may not be aware of it and may not recall any exposure.
 The appearance of the characteristic rash is usually all that is needed to make the diagnosis.
 No blood tests or imaging studies are necessary.

 What is the treatment for a poison ivy, oak, or sumac rash?

-If the characteristics rash develops, initial treatment consists of symptomatic care, as in most cases, the rash will improve on its own after one to three weeks.
+If the characteristic rash develops, initial treatment consists of symptomatic care, as in most cases, the rash will improve on its own after one to three weeks.
 Self-care at home is usually all that is necessary.
 In the meantime, the following treatments may be useful to alleviate symptoms: